Epstein Files Transparency Act: Discharge petition

-Representative Thomas Massie was the first to file a discharge petition on the Epstein files.

 On September 2, 2025, (the first day the House was back in session after the August recess) Representative Thomas Massie moved to force the House to vote to require the Justice Department to release the files, through a discharge petition.
 Trump and other Republicans launched a pressure campaign to prevent the release of the files, with one anonymous official calling voting for Massie's discharge petition a "very hostile act to the administration".

 Within several days, Nancy Mace, Lauren Boebert, and Marjorie Taylor Greene signed the discharge petition, alongside many Democrats.
-Later that month, Greene posted to Twitter: "The Epstein rape and pedophile network must be exposed. ...
+Later that month, Greene tweeted: "The Epstein rape and pedophile network must be exposed. ...
 Release all the Epstein information by any means possible."
 She added that "if something happens to me, I ask you all to find out" who might be trying "to stop the information from coming out."

+On September 9, the House Rules Committee rejected a motion 8–4, from Democratic representative Jim McGovern, to request to vote on the Epstein Files Transparency Act in the House, along party lines.
 The petition's final two signatures came from Democrats: James Walkinshaw, who won the Virginia 11th District special election on September 9 and was sworn in the next day, and Adelita Grijalva, who won the Arizona 7th congressional district special election on September 23 and was sworn in on November 12.

-In the hours before Grijalva was sworn in, Bondi, Blanche, and Kash Patel, the director of the FBI, met with Boebert regarding the House effort.
+In the hours before Grijalva was sworn in, Bondi, Blanche, and FBI director Kash Patel met with Boebert regarding the House effort.
 However, Boebert did not remove her name from the petition, and once Grijalva was sworn in and provided the 218th signature, it was no longer procedurally allowable for any signatories to remove their names.

-Mike Johnson, the speaker of the House of Representatives, had delayed Grijalva's swearing-in, generally attributing his decision to the 2025 government shutdown, arguing that the House could not swear in new members during pro forma sessions or during a government shutdown.
-However, some critics noted that Johnson had sworn in two Republican members, Jimmy Patronis and Randy Fine, during a pro forma session in April.
+Mike Johnson, the speaker of the House of Representatives, had delayed Grijalva's swearing-in, generally attributing his decision to the 2025 government shutdown, arguing that the House could not swear in new members during pro forma sessions or during a government shutdown; however, some critics noted that Johnson had sworn in two Republican members, Jimmy Patronis and Randy Fine, during a pro forma session in April.
 On October 21, the Arizona attorney general, Kris Mayes, sued Johnson, seeking to force him to swear in Grijalva.
 That day, Johnson told Fox Business that the delay "has zero to do with Epstein", given that "the Epstein files are being released" (seemingly referring to the House Oversight Committee's releases).